Why we created our free solar tips guide?

 The major factors which will affect the price of a solar system are:

-Keeping the above variables in mind, we have created the table below as an approximate price guide as at November 2019 for solar systems installed in Australia’s major capital cities.
-The Federal Government ‘solar rebate’ (STCs) have already been subtracted from the total system cost, so the numbers below represent the out of pocket expense to customers installing a tier 1 solar system with a standard (string) inverter.
+Keeping the above variables in mind, we have created the table below as an approximate 2024 price guide for solar systems installed in Australia’s major capital cities.
+The Federal Government ‘solar rebate’ (STCs) have already been subtracted from the total system cost, so the numbers below represent the out-of-pocket expense to customers installing a tier 1 solar system with a standard (string) inverter.

-Please note that if you are lucky enough to live in Victoria and qualify for the Solar Homes Program you are entitled to an additional $2225 rebate.
+Please note if you are lucky enough to live in a state with an active state-level solar rebate, you'll be entitled to an additional discount on the above pricing.

 Return on investment